magneano/shyft/README.md

 NOTE: the dependency regarding a modern compiler generally means gcc-7 is required to build Shyft.

 You can compile Shyft by using the typical procedure for Python packages.

-We use environment variables to control the build.
-The `SHYFT_DEPENDENCIES_DIR` defines where the dependencies will be built (or exist).
+Shyft currently uses boost, dlib, armadillo and doctest to build the python-extensions.

+The dependencies can be provided as pr. standard on your linux-system, or built from source following standard build-recipe from those above mentioned libraries.

+We supply scripts to automate the build-from source strategy:

+shyft/build_support/build_dependencies.sh  (linux)
+shyft/build_support/win_build_dependencies.sh (windows)

+You should execute the build_dependencies.sh script just after initial checkout or refresh, prior to building the python extensions.
+The scripts will download and build required packages in `shyft_dependencies` directory in parallel with shyft directory.

+The linux build will also download miniconda with required packages for the shyft_env in parallel with the shyft directory, effectively giving a complete sandboxed shyft development setup.

+You should then prepend to miniconda/bin to PATH prior to working with shyft to ensure that the correct python interpreter is picked up.

 When you call `setup.py` the script will call cmake.
 If the dependencies exist in the aforementioned directory, they will be used.
-Otherwise, they will be downloaded and built into that directory as part of the build process.
-If not set, cmake will create a directory `shyft-dependencies` in the `shyft` repository directory.
-A suggestion is to set the `shyft-dependencies` directory to your `shyft-workspace`.
-If you have set these as part of your `conda environment` per the instructions above, and assuming you are active in that environment, then simply:
+Otherwise cmake will attempt to locate the libraries from the system.

  ```bash
  pip install -r requirements.txt